getify/foi-lang/test-new-tokenizer/Lexical-Grammar.md

 3. sawNonDigit gate:

-    IdentBody matches sequences of identifier characters that may include digits (including as the leading character — Foi permits digit-leading identifiers like `1foo`, `5_value`, `1_000_000`).
+    IdentBody matches sequences of identifier characters that may include digits (including as the leading character — Foi permits digit-leading identifiers like `1foo`, `5_value`,
+    `1_000_000`).
 The combinator additionally requires that at least one non-digit character appears in the matched span.
     Without this, a bare digit run would match IdentBody and shadow Number.
 This semantic predicate is not expressible in EBNF; the EBNF form above is a syntactic over-approximation.

-    The dual to sawNonDigit lives on the Number side: every integer- shaped number production carries a !IdentCont negative lookahead (Note 10) so that digit runs leading into identifier characters fall through to General rather than being prematurely captured as a Number.
+    The dual to sawNonDigit lives on the Number side: every integer-shaped number production carries a `!IdentCont`
+    negative lookahead (Note 10) so that digit runs leading into identifier characters fall through to General rather than being prematurely captured as a Number.

 4. Reserved-set membership gates:

     Keyword, Native, Builtin, Comprehension, and BooleanOper each match a broader form syntactically than their semantics permit.
 The combinator applies a positive lookahead over the matched span asserting membership in the corresponding reserved set; on gate failure the production fails and the next Token alternative is tried.
 Not expressible in EBNF.

 5. Leading-sign rule (sign half):

-    Number and the Number variants paired with hyphen-accepting Escape openers (HexNumber, OctalNumber, BinaryNumber, MonadNumber,
+    Number and the Number variants paired with hyphen-accepting Escape openers (HexNumber, OctalNumber, BinaryNumber,
-    BareNumber) all accept an optional leading "-".
-For the standalone Number the combinator uses positive lookahead on the digit; the "-" is consumed and becomes part of the Number's value.
-This handles "-5" at start-of-input and immediately after non-expression- ending operators.
-The other half of the disambiguation — preventing "5-3" from re-lexing as Number(5) Number(-3) — is handled by ExprEndingTail (Note 9).
+    MonadNumber, BareNumber) all accept an optional leading `-`.
+    For the standalone Number the combinator uses positive lookahead on the digit; the `-` is consumed and becomes part of the Number's value.
+This handles `-5` at start-of-input and immediately after non-expression-ending operators.
+The
+    other half of the disambiguation — preventing `5-3` from re-lexing as Number(5) Number(-3) — is handled by ExprEndingTail (Note 9).

-6. UnicodeNumber and PositiveIntegerLit variants reject leading sign:
+6. UnicodeNumber and integer-literal variants — sign handling:

     Unicode-char escapes (`\u`) produce a character/string from a hex codepoint and carry no sign.
-UnicodeNumber accepts hex digits only, without the optional leading "-" that other Number variants allow.
+UnicodeNumber accepts hex digits only, without the optional leading `-` that other Number variants allow.

+    Integer literals split by sign across two productions:
-    PositiveIntegerLit and PositiveIntegerLitWithSep similarly accept
+    PositiveIntegerLit (unsigned) and NegativeIntegerLit (requires
+    leading `-`), unified at use sites by the hidden `<IntegerLit>`.
+    PositiveIntegerLitWithSep (the escape-paired form inside
+    `<EscapedNumber>`) remains unsigned only — the signed case for separator-bearing integers falls through to BareNumber.
-    no leading sign — the "Positive" in the name.
-The bare form also rejects underscore separators; the WithSep form accepts them.
-Both use !("."
-Digit) lookahead to avoid swallowing the integer part of decimals; a "." followed by a non-digit (range op, property access, spread) is fine.
-Both also carry the !IdentCont guard per Note 10.
+    All four use `!("."
+Digit)` lookahead to avoid swallowing the integer part of decimals; a `.` followed by a non-digit (range op, property access, spread) is fine.
+All four also carry the `!IdentCont` guard per Note 10.

 7. Escape token values:

-    Eight EBNF productions emit Escape tokens, distinguished by value:
+    Eight EBNF productions emit Escape tokens, distinguished by
+    value:

     ```
     EscapeBacktick          value "`"      (one char)